What is anchor text?

 - espresso machine

-In this case, Google will assume that your webpage has something to do with coffee machines.
+In this case, Google will assume that your page has something to do with coffee machines.
 If this assumption matches Google’s findings based on the content of your article, then these anchor texts can help Google to rank your page for relevant search queries.

 The same principle applies to internal links as well.